 Next, something very important: don't just print and try to use this duct, it unfortunately is not that simple.
 This duct is almost unusable if you cannot control fan speed.
-You would get very poor layer adhesion in the lower part of your print, and fast-printed parts like infill will even detach already during printing.
+You would get very poor layer adhesion in the lower part of your print, and fast-printed parts like infill may detach already during printing.
 In other words, your print will fall apart.
-To avoid this, you must lower fan speed in a specific manner.
-The only practical way to do this, is to install a PWM controller of some kind in between the printer motherboard and the cooling fan.
-If you cannot control fan speed, this duct is almost unusable.
-Unfortunately fan speed cannot be controlled on an unmodified FFCP.
-I find this by far the largest shortcoming of this printer by far.
+To avoid this, you must reduce fan speed in a specific manner.
+Unfortunately fan speed cannot be controlled on an unmodified FFCP, which I find the largest shortcoming of this printer by far.
 Modifications are required, below I explain how you can get variable fan speed after all.

 Due to effects described below (see ‘Background info’ if you're interested), you must: